OPT Postdoctoral Research Fellow Jobs

 Ask about H-1B sponsorship intentions during the offer stage

-Many institutions will sponsor postdocs for H-1B or O-1 visas once they demonstrate value.
+Many institutions will sponsor postdocs for H-1B visa or O-1 visas once they demonstrate value.
 Raising this conversation during offer negotiations, rather than after starting, helps you assess long-term stability and gives the employer time to plan the petition timeline alongside your OPT end date.

 Track your OPT end date against the hiring timeline